Dancing in the Street: Reception

 "Dancing in the Street" peaked at No. 2 on the US Billboard Hot 100 chart when it was originally released as the group's third album Dance Party's first single in 1964 (see 1964 in music), with "There He Is (At My Door)" included as a B-side.
 "Dancing in the Street" also reached the Top 5 on the UK Singles Chart peaking at No. 4 in a 1969 release after initially peaking at No. 28 on the chart and helped to revive the Vandellas' success in the UK.
-Cash Box described it as "an infectious romp that drops names of various locales as it declares that dancing is sweeping the country," stating that it is "one of those sure-fire sock-rock productions."
+Cash Box described it as "an infectious romp that drops names of various locales as it declares that dancing is sweeping the country", stating that it is "one of those sure-fire sock-rock productions."

 Martha and the Vandellas' version of "Dancing in the Street" was inducted into the Grammy Hall of Fame in 1999.
 In 2006, this version was inducted into the National Recording Registry by the Library of Congress.
 Lead singer Martha Reeves said she was thrilled about the song's perseverance, saying "It's a song that just makes you want to get up and dance".

-In 2013, the original Motown recording was remixed for club and summer celebration airplay by Minneapolis' Billboard charting producer/remixer Joel Dickinson as well as Danny Shaffer.

 Billboard named the song No. 29 on their list of 100 Greatest Girl Group Songs of All Time.

 "Street Fighting Man", a 1968 song from the Rolling Stones, slightly modifies a signature line from "Dancing in the Street" to be: "Summer's here and the time is right for fighting in the street."

+In 2026, the song was included in Esquires list of the "25 Most American Songs of All Time", with journalist Alan Light writing that the song "reminds us that in this country, strong Black voices are inherently and powerfully political."